kerhbal/JavaLearning/README.md

 # JavaLearning

-This repository contains several projects I created when I learnt Java.
+This repository contains several projects I created during the study of Java.

 ## ChessGame.java
 A chess game of two players